jgomezpe/lifya/README.md

 # lifya
 Language processing for the numtseng infrastructure.
+Written in Javascript (and Java).

 &nbsp;Source code: <A HREF="https://github.com/jgomezpe/lifya/">https://github.com/jgomezpe/lifya/</A>